zhaoyul/aposd-vs-clean-code/README.md

 I also got rid of that *awful* labeled `continue` statement.
 And I added 3 to the primes list so that I could mark the first element as *irrelevant* and give it a value of -1.
 (I think I was still reeling from the even/odd confusion.)

-I like this because the implementation of the `generateFirstNPrimes` function describes the moving parts in a way that hints at what is going on.
+I like this because the implementation of the `generateFirstNPrimes` method describes the moving parts in a way that hints at what is going on.
 It's easy to read that implementation and get a glimpse of the mechanism.
 I'm not at all sure that the comment helps.

 I think it is just the reality of this algorithm that the effort required to properly explain it, and the effort required for anyone else to read and understand that explanation is roughly equivalent to the effort needed to read the code and go on a bike ride.